AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 };{% endcapture %}
 {% include code.html file="LightState.h" code=code lang="cpp" %}

 Since this is a **pure abstract class**, we cannot create an instance of it.
-The `LightState` interface allows us to take advantage of polymorphism so we can refer to a generic "state" without having to specify the true type of state that we're working with.
+The `LightState` interface allows us to take advantage of polymorphism so we can refer to a generic state without having to specify the true type of state that a `Light` is currently in.

-> **Note**: In practice, you would often take this a step further and create an abstract `Entity` class.
-You'd also create an abstract `EntityState` class that accepts this generic entity in its method signatures.
-So, instead of having `Light*` like we do above, we would have `Entity*`, and `Light` would simply extend `Entity`.
+> **Note**: In practice, you would often take this a step further and create an abstract `EntityState` class that accepts a pointer to some generic `Entity` instance. `LightState` would extend `EntityState`, and `Light` would extend `Entity`.

 {% include linkedHeading.html heading="2.
 Concrete State Classes" level=3 %}